QUASI-DEV/www/md/faq.md

 - To be inclusive: we're using smart contracts on the Ethereum blockchain so anyone, anywhere in the world can be empowered to build a new future for the sharing economy, and in exchange for their early help, receive a reward in the form of DAO tokens which hold many benefits.

 - To incentivize backers: the funds held by the DAO will never be centrally managed.
-A reward, expressed as a percentage, will be taken from each rental transaction initiated by the Ethereum Computer and not paid in DAO tokens.
+A reward, expressed as a percentage, will be taken from each profitable rental transaction initiated by the Ethereum Computer and not paid in DAO tokens.
 These rewards will be sent to the DAO, giving it the option to use the accumulated funds to support its growth, or redistribute them to token holders as dividends.

 - To keep governance fair and decentralized: DAO tokens holders will be able to vote on important decisions relating to the management of the DAO, including the power to redistribute its profits amongst themselves.